marcpabst/psybee/user-guide/docs/concepts/events.md

 ## Handling events with callbacks

 !!! warning
     When using callbacks, make sure to keep the callback functions as short as possible.
 This is especially important when using the Python API, as long-running callback functions can lock the [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) and prevent other parts of the experiment from running.
-This might change in the future.

 A callback is a function that is called when an event occurs.
 You can register a callback function using the `add_event_handler` method on a `Window` object.
 You can also register a callback function on a `Stimulus` object, but certain limitations apply (see below).
 The callback function should take a single argument, which is an `Event` object.
 The `Event` object contains information about the event that occurred, such as the type of event, the key that was pressed, or the position of the mouse.

 ### Adding event handlers to windows

-You can add event handlers to windows by calling the `add_event_handler(event_type, callback)` method on a `Window` object.
-The `event_type` argument should be one of the values from the `EventType` enum, and the `callback` argument should be a function that takes an `Event` object as its only argument.
-The callback function will be called as soon as pobbile whenever an event of the specified type occurs.
+You can add event handlers to windows by calling the `add_event_handler(kind, callback)` method on a `Window` object.
+The `kind` argument should be one of the values from the `EventKind` enum, and the `callback` argument should be a function that takes an `Event` object as its only argument.
+The callback function will be called as soon as possible whenever an event of the specified kind occurs.

 Examples: